ThePhenomenon1/Tkinter-GUI/README.md

 The this module is a Python easter egg.
 After import, it prints on standard output the 19 aphorisms that are the guiding principles of Python's design.

-GUI coding principals are fundamental in helping us understand Synchronous and Asynchronous programming.
+The GUI coding principals are fundamental in helping us understand Synchronous and Asynchronous programming.